elixir-europe/rdmkit/pages/national_resources/no_resources.md

       tool_assembly: [marine assembly]
     url: https://www.feide.no/
   - name: DS Wizard ELIXIR-Norway
-    description: DS Wizard is a simple but powerful solution for researchers to help them understand what is needed for a good, FAIR-oriented Data Stewardship, and to help them build their own Data Management Plans.
-The template we provide in this instance provides additional guidance on resources, laws and regulations in Norway.
+    description: DS Wizard is a simple but powerful solution to help researchers understand what is needed for a comprehensive, FAIR-oriented Data Stewardship, and to help them create their own Data Management Plans.
+The questionnaire (knowledge model) we provide in this instance provides additional guidance on resources, laws and regulations in Norway.
     how_to_access: access with ELIXIR-AAI with FEIDE or upon registration
     instance_of: Data Stewardship Wizard
     related_pages: